rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 ```

 As you can see, we're simulating a distributed cache like Redis with an in-memory map and a delay to simulate the network latency.
 Moreover, we're not paying attention to concurrent access to the map since the main topic of the article is not the concurrent access of data structures.
 Please, don't use the above code in production.
 Moreover, the behaviour in case the repositories are not found in the cache is a bit rude.
 The method throws a `NoSuchElementException` exception.
 However, it'll be clear in a moment why we did it.

+At startup time, the only cached repositories are those of the user with `UserId(42L)`.

 Now, we can implement a pimped version of our original `findRepositories` method.
 It'll spawn two tasks: one to retrieve the repositories from the cache and one to retrieve the repositories from the GitHub API.
 The first task that completes successfully will stop the computation.
 Here is the code: